MathieuFourmont/42-Common-Course/01_B2bR/Eval B2BR.md

 6. Difference between aptitude and apt

    Aptitude is a high-level package manager while APT is lower-level package manager which can be used by other higher-level package managers.
-   Aptitude is text-based but user friendly.
-   Apt-get is command-line, you have to know the exact name of the package.

 7. What is APPArmor